SmokePigDad/rpg-mcp-servers/repopack.md

   // HEALTH using HealthTracker for graphic block let healthBlock = '';
   try {
-    // Lazy import to avoid circular dependency (if any) const tracker = HealthTracker.from(character.health_levels);
+    const tracker = HealthTracker.from(character.health_levels);
     const healthBoxes = tracker.getBoxArray(); // Array of "", "/", "X", "*", or custom symbols per wound
     const woundPenalty = tracker.getWoundPenalty();